Online and in person courses

 We try to keep our costs as low as possible but if you have any difficulties paying our fees, please get in touch and we will do what we can to help.

 What does NAC stand for?

-Non-Verbal Affective Care.
-The name ‘Non-Verbal Affective Care’ (NAC) was chosen after much deliberation because we wanted something that was catchy and also descriptive of what we do.
-The word ‘affective’ means connected with the emotions and we chose the term ‘non-verbal’ because the activities and strategies we provide guidance on do not rely on verbal language.
-The use of non-verbal is not intended as a label for the people the guidance is designed for.
+NAC stands for Nurturing Affective Care.
+The name NAC was chosen after much deliberation because we wanted something that was catchy and also descriptive of what we do.
+The word ‘affective’ means connected with emotions, feelings and states.

 What is NAC?

 NAC is a Community Interest Company (C.I.C.) which exists to promote the emotional wellbeing of people with severe and profound intellectual disabilities.
 NAC operates as a not-for-profit organisation.